Sign up

 gmat score chart 1

-Receive Your Official Score Report
+1. Receive Your Official Score Report

-Identify Your Scores
+2. Identify Your Scores

-Locate the Updated GMAT Score Chart
+3. Locate the Updated GMAT Score Chart

 Refer to the updated score chart for January 2024 GMAT exam date , which provides percentile rankings for each score.
 This chart is essential as it reflects the most recent data on how scores are distributed among test-takers.

-Find Your Percentile Ranking
+4. Find Your Percentile Ranking

 Using the score chart, find your total score and section scores to determine your percentile rankings.
 For example, if you achieved a total GMAT score of 700, you might be in the 88th percentile.
 This means you scored higher than 88% of all test-takers.

-Understand the Score Distributions
+5. Understand the Score Distributions

 Percentile rankings indicate the percentage of test-takers you outperformed.
 For instance, if your quant score is 49 and places you in the 77th percentile, this suggests you need to score higher in this section to be more competitive.
-Compare this with your verbal score to see where you might need additional focus.
+Compare this with your verbal marks to see where you might need additional focus.

-Compare Scores from Different Editions
+6. Compare Scores from Different Editions

-Notice how the total score scale and percentile distributions differ in the new edition of the GMAT compared to previous versions.
+Notice how the total score scale and percentile distributions differ in the new edition of GMAT compared to previous versions.
 Understanding these differences can provide context on how your performance stands in the current competitive landscape.

-Use Official GMAT Prep Resources
+7. Use Official GMAT Prep Resources

-To improve your scores, consider utilizing official GMAT prep resources like the GMAT Focus course.
+To improve your scores, consider utilizing GMAT prep resources like the GMAT Focus course.
 These materials are tailored to help you target weak areas and potentially increase your percentile rankings in subsequent attempts.

-Monitor and Interpret Changes
+8. Monitor and Interpret Changes

-Be aware of how your scores are calculated and the implications of the updated score scale.
-Knowing the distribution of scores between quant and verbal sections can guide your study plan.
 For example, if you notice your percentile ranking for a quant score of 49 is lower than expected, focus on boosting this score to align with higher percentile rankings.
 Create a 2 month GMAT preparation plan.

 What Is Your GMAT Focus Test Score Worth?